neelsmith/latin101/F20/ghpages/index.md

 https://holycross.zoom.us/j/99712991817)

 In addition, you must enroll in one of the practicum sessions (M 4:45-5:35, M 6:00-6:50 or Tu 8:00-8:50, all times Eastern time)

-## Current unit

-We're beginning [Unit 1: an inflected language](./schedule/part1/), including two translation and analysis assignments, and one Latin composition.

-## Week at a glance

-- Week of Sept 2-4:   how Latin nouns work.
-[One self-corrected exercise](./assignments/nouns/exercise/) (nouns on Roman coins).
-- Week of Sept.
-7-11: adjectives in  Latin.
-Two self-corrected exercises: [nouns (part 2) ](./assignments/nouns2/exercise/), and [adjectives](./assignments/adjectives/exercise/)